 You're interested in science, medicine and computing, and love using the latest technology.
 You can concentrate for long periods of time, pay attention to detail and have good problem solving skills.

-You'll usually need a minimum of five A-C grade GCSEs (or the equivalent), including maths, english and two science subjects.
-Then, you'll be all set to apply for at least two A levels (or the equivalent) at college.
+You'll usually need a minimum of five 9-4 (A*-C) grade GCSEs (or the equivalent), including maths, English and two science subjects.
+Then, you'll be all set to apply for at least two A levels (or the equivalent) at college or 6th form.

 You'll need to apply for a science-based degree course at university, such as biology, microbiology or genetics.
 Usually, you'll need at least two A levels (or equivalent level 3 qualifications), so it's vital to check university entry requirements well in advance.
 After university, you'd need to apply for a place on the NHS Scientist Training Programme when you work and study to become a clinical scientist in reproductive science (which includes embryology).